rahul-singh-solanki/ReactNative_Init/README.md

 - ⚙️ Configures Babel, ESLint, Prettier, and TypeScript
 - 🔧 Sets up path aliases for cleaner imports
 - 🌍 Can be installed globally for easy reuse
+- 🏗️ Modular codebase for easy maintenance and extension

 ## Quick Start